OSAS/rh-events/2013/LSM.md

 based on Libre Software and its uses.
 Its aim is to provide a platform for Libre Software users, developers and stakeholders.

-For more information on LSM, visit http://2013.rmll.info/en/
+For more information on LSM, please visit <http://2013.rmll.info/en/>

 ## Negotiation Theory for geeks